mc493/linux-kernel-zero-day-mitigation-zero-downtime-kernel-defense-/README.md

-# ðŸ›¡ï¸ Zero-Downtime Linux Kernel Zero-Day Defense: Neutralizing CISA Active Exploits with Modern eBPF, Module Disarmament, and User Namespaces
+ Zero-Downtime Linux Kernel Zero-Day Defense: Neutralizing CISA Active Exploits with Modern eBPF, Module Disarmament, and User Namespaces

 When the Cybersecurity and Infrastructure Security Agency (CISA) adds critical Linux kernel vulnerabilities to its **Known Exploited Vulnerabilities (KEV)** catalog, an urgent clock starts ticking for every infrastructure team and SRE lead in the world: